mozaik-association/mozaik/docs/Contacts Module.md

 !!! abstract "Adresse"

-    The encoding of addresses on the contact form is facilitated by the auto-completion system that the system provides. this system allows you to choose the city and the street from a list of predefined choices.
+    The encoding of addresses on the contact form is facilitated by the auto-completion fonctinnnality that the system provides.
+This fonctionnnality allows you to choose the city and the street from a list of predefined choices.
 This system allows to avoid encoding errors and also to detect duplicates.
     Depending on their address, the organisation's contacts are associated with a local group/instance.
 When the address changes, the instance of the contact will also change.
     !!! example